Infinite dimensionality of the post-processing order of measurements on a general state space: Compactness principle for order dimension

 \section{Compactness principle for order dimension}

 In this appendix, we prove the following proposition. \begin{prop}[\cite{harzheim1970}] Let $(S, \ordpreceq)$ be a poset and let $\mathbb{F}(S)$ denote the family of finite subsets of $S$.
-Then the following assertions hold. \begin{enumerate}[1.] \item For every $n\in \natn ,$
+Then the following assertions hold. \begin{enumerate}[1.] \item For every $n\in \natn ,$ the equivalence